psychemedia/storytelling-notes/lighthouse_tales.md

 Through the courtesy of Mr. David Douglas, publisher of Muir's "Ecclesiological Notes," an illustration of the little edifice is here reproduced, and from the same work the following descriptive extracts are taken.
 (For more recent illustrations, see pp. 328, 329, and 342): —

-"Externally the chapel of St. Flannan's is a low quadrilateral building of uncemented stones, with slightly sloping walls and a stone barrel-vaulted roof rising from its spring to a height somewhat higher than tlie height of the supporting walls.
+"Externally the chapel of St. Flannan's is a low quadrilateral building of uncemented stones, with slightly sloping walls and a stone barrel-vaulted roof rising from its spring to a height somewhat higher than the height of the supporting walls.
 Outside the measurements are: — Length of north side, 11 feet 11 inches; length of south side, 12 feet 2 inches; width of east end, 10 feet 3 inches; width of west end, 9 feet 2 inches; height 8 feet 10 inches.

 PROCEEDINGS.
 267